41223147/cp2023/README.md

 On Replit:

-for cmsite: git submodule update --init --recursive
+for cmsite: it submodut --recursive

 for cmsimde_site: cmsimde is as directory not submodule